Sponsor Parents and Grandparents for Canadian Immigration

 Step 4: If you receive an email from IRCC with an ITA, you must submit your application through the Permanent Residence Portal or Representative Permanent Residence Portal by the deadline stated in your invitation email.

-To be eligible the 2023 Parents and Grandparents Program, sponsors must have met the following criteria:
+To be eligible for the 2024 Parents and Grandparents Program, sponsors must have met the following criteria:

 • Have completed an Interest to Sponsor form on IRCC's website in 2020;